 How much will Donald Trump’s UK state visit cost taxpayers?

-US President Donald Trump and First Lady Melania Trump will arrive in the UK for an “unprecedented” second state visit, hosted by the King on Tuesday (16 September).
+US President Donald Trump and First Lady Melania Trump arrived in the UK for an “unprecedented” second state visit on Tuesday (16 September).

-The Princess of Wales will also play a significant role in the visit, including spending a day with Melania Trump at Frogmore Gardens to meet with Chief Scout Dwayne Fields and members of the Squirrels programme.
+King Charles will meet the US President on Wednesday, while the Princess of Wales will spend the day with the US First Lady at Frogmore Gardens to meet with Chief Scout Dwayne Fields and members of the Squirrels programme.

 Prince William and Kate will initially meet the US president and first lady at Windsor estate before they join the King and Queen for a carriage procession to the castle.